 In Russia, the first program of occupational therapy for nurses at Volgograd Medical College and Moscow Medical College was established and curriculum on OT to Department of Psychology at Moscow State Social University (MSSU) was introduced.
 Over 15 nurses graduate annually from the OT college program and over 200 students at MSSU complete a course on OT as a part of the education.
 Persons with disabilities teach the core course on disability issues in the college and lecture at MSSU.

 ICACBR has developed extensive experience working with vulnerable populations in the development of CBR as a viable strategy for the provision of needed rehabilitation services in areas of conflict and post-conflict including BiH and Kosova, with victims of landmines in the Balkans and Central America and refugees in the camps of Macedonia and Albania.
 It was a major player in the post-war health and social reconstruction strategies in the Balkans working closely with the World Bank and the WHO.
 ICACBR was the lead technical agency in the World Bank/ Federation of BiH War Victims Rehabilitation Project that created a national network of over 40 accessible CBR centres as the core of this country's national rehabilitation system (1996 to 2001).
-It contributed to the introduction of independent living programs, peer counseling and the strengthening of the NGO sector to advocate for progressive disability policies and social justice for all persons with disabilities including victims of landmines.
+It contributed to the introduction of independent living programs, peer counselling and the strengthening of the NGO sector to advocate for progressive disability policies and social justice for all persons with disabilities including victims of landmines.
 Extensive training was provided for over 500 health and rehabilitation practitioners on current approaches to community practice, environmental awareness and management, the development and training of a network of 50 persons with disabilities trained in peer counselling and small business development and legislation focussed on a community approach to rehabilitation.
 Queen's, in partnership with HI, was instrumental in establishing the first Physical Therapy School at the University of Prishtina, Kosova (2000-2004) and the education of 100 CBR workers employed by a HANDIKOS, a local disability NGO to facilitate the integration of persons with disabilities into community life (1999-2001).

 Over 50 primary health workers and 20 persons with disabilities in rural Guatemala were trained as CBR workers to make accessible, for the first time, basic rehabilitation for persons with disabilities living in isolated areas (1999-2001).
 This program has been incorporated into the municipal rural primary health system of Nebaj.
 Low level mobility devices were designed by graduate student engineers and occupational therapists working with Indian women in Kingston and a rural community in India so that women with disabilities who have no use of their legs could be independently mobile in their home and community (1996-1997).
 This technology has been translated into different languages and shared internationally to communities faced with similar physical and environmental challenges.